gfry/gfry.github.io/about.markdown

 This is a place for me to share what I have learned, my thoughts and my doubts about software and cloud architecture (so many doubts...).

-If I could resume my world view in a phrase it would be "Developing in the cloud should be easier."
+If I could sum ups my world view in a phrase it would be "Developing in the cloud should be easier."